09 Aug Employee experience design: how to put your people first

-Speak to them, understand their challenges and pain points, take what you’ve learned and build solutions that meet genuine user needs, instead of doing things you hope will be effective.
+Speak to them, understand their challenges and pain points, take what you’ve learned and built solutions that meet genuine user needs, instead of doing things you hope will be effective.

 How to apply Design Thinking to the employee experience?

 Employee experience is a very broad term.
 In order to tackle specific user challenges, you may need to break it up into more manageable areas.

 In his book, The Employee Experience Advantage, Jacob Morgan breaks the employee experience down into three areas:

 The actual space where people work.
 This includes functional aspects of the workplace such as seating, desks and meeting rooms.
 But also less obvious aspects such as the amount of daylight that gets into the office, the social spaces that are provided and whether or not the workplace creates a general sense of safety or belonging.

 Culture can be hard to put your finger on.
 It’s often more of a feeling than a physical thing.
-It can be thought of as the sum total of a range of subjective and often intangible things, including how people interact, how leadership behave, how people are rewarded or recognised for their work and general morale.
+It can be thought of as the sum total of a range of subjective and often intangible things, including how people interact, how leaders behave, how people are rewarded or recognised for their work and general morale.